AvinashMudireddy/Deep-Learning/README.md

 # Hello!!
 ## Welcome to my Repo
-This repository contains all my Deep learning related projects
+This repository contains all my Deep learning projects